Technica-Corporation/ipls_anomaly_detection/README.md

 This will put bootstrapper.sif into the directory ipls_anomaly_detection/bootstrapper_container/singularity.

-This container will have the same Peer ID as the Docker version, so you should use that when configuring Peers.
+This container will have the same Peer ID as the container built in the Docker step; use the same ID when configuring Peers.
 This container will also use the adConfig.json from the Docker Version step.

 ------